MicrosoftDocs/visualstudio-docs/docs/ide/reference/command-prompt-powershell.md

 |Developer PowerShell|-Arch &lt;Target Architecture&gt;|
 |Developer PowerShell|-HostArch &lt;Host Architecture&gt;|

+> [!IMPORTANT]
-Developer PowerShell arguments -Arch and -HostArch are only available beginning with Visual Studio 2022 Update 1.
+> Developer PowerShell arguments -Arch and -HostArch are only available beginning with [Visual Studio 2022 version 17.1](/visualstudio/releases/2022/release-notes#1710--visual-studio-2022-version-171-newreleasebutton).

-The following is a list of which architectures are supported, and whether they can be used for the Target Architecture or Host Architecture arguments.
+The following table lists which architectures are supported, and whether they can be used for the Target Architecture or Host Architecture arguments.

 |Architecture|Target Architecture|Host Architecture|
 |--|--|--|